AYGA2K/go-lexer/README.md

    ```

 3. Modify the `input` string in `main.go` inside the code directory with your test code to see how the lexer tokenizes it.

----

-## Conclusion

-This project demonstrates how to implement a simple lexer from scratch in Go.
-By following the steps above, we've created a tool that can tokenize basic programming constructs and lay the foundation for a full parser or interpreter.
-This lexer can be extended further to support more complex syntax and language features.